Keats/tera/docs/content/docs/_index.md

 #### group_by
-Group an array using the required `attribute` argument.
-The filter takes an array and return a map where the keys are the values of the `attribute` stringified and the values are all elements of the initial array having that `attribute`.
+Groups an array using the required `attribute` argument.
+The filter takes an array and returns a map where the keys are the values of the `attribute` stringified and the values are all elements of the initial array having that `attribute`.
 Values with missing `attribute` or where `attribute` is null will be discarded.